boshrin/voperson/voPerson.md

 * available: MFA is available for the subject on an opt-in basis, but has not been set up
 * declined: MFA is available for the subject on an opt-out basis, and the subject has opted out
 * exempt: MFA is generally required, however this subject is exempt and has not established MFA
-* required: MFA is generally required, however this subject has not yet set it up
+* pending: MFA is generally required, however this subject has not yet set it up
 * reset: MFA has been reset for the subject, who must reenroll
 * setup: The subject is in the process of setting up MFA
 * suspended: MFA is currently suspended for this subject (for example, as a result of administrator action)

 ### Additional Considerations

+The value `pending` was selected instead of `required` to avoid implying a run time aspect (ie: "MFA is required for the user when they log in").

+For additional context see the [voPerson MFA Auxiliary Document](aux/voPerson-MFA.md).

 For real time signaling see the [REFEDS MFA Profile](https://refeds.org/profile/mfa).